Leptogenesis via Varying Weinberg Operator: the Closed-Time-Path Approach: Introduction

-To our knowledge, Ref. \cite{Pascoli:2016gkf} is the first work to apply a PT in the context of leptogenesis.
-Later, the authors in \cite{Shuve:2017jgj} explored the effects of a phase transition on the baryon asymmetry generated via out-of-equilibrium decays.
+The application of a PT in the context of leptogenesis has not been well studied in the literature.
+Beyond our work, authors in \cite{Pilaftsis:2008qt,Shuve:2017jgj} explored the effects of a phase transition on the baryon asymmetry generated via out-of-equilibrium decays.
 In particular, they discussed the scenario where the parent particle responsible for baryogenesis obtains its mass via spontaneous symmetry breaking and phase transitions in the early universe gives rise to a time-dependent mass of the right-handed neutrino.
 Another scenario, in the framework of the type-I seesaw with an $U(1)_{B-L}$ symmetry, has recently been discussed in \cite{Long:2017rdo}.
 They suggested an asymmetry between the heavy Majorana neutrino ($N$) and its CP-conjugate is initially generated in front of the bubble wall, where $U(1)_{B-L}$ is preserved and $N$ is massless.
 After the heavy Majorana neutrinos diffuse into the $U(1)_{B-L}$-breaking bubble and acquire masses, the $N$-$\overline{N}$ asymmetry produces a lepton asymmetry through the decay of heavy Majorana neutrinos.
 Our mechanism distinctly differs from these models as the lepton asymmetry is generated after the physics responsible for neutrino masses has been integrated out.
 However, the three mechanisms share the common feature that they proceed via a cosmological phase transition (PT).